2captcha/2captcha-python/README.md

 solver = TwoCaptcha('YOUR_API_KEY')
 ```
-Also there are a few options that can be configured:
+Also, there are a few options that can be configured:

 ```python
 config = {